 Health Benefits of Catnip

-Stress Relief: The same quality that makes catnip so attractive to cats, namely because it makes them slightly “high” and sedates them, can also apply to humans in a more controlled way.
-Catnip can provide stress relief and reduce chronic anxiety as an herbal remedy when eaten, consumed in the form of a juice or tea, or when smoked as an herb.
-This can also help to reduce the secondary symptoms of chronic stress and strengthen your immune system.
+Researchers J. S. Cauffield and H. J. Forbes have suggested that catnip can provide stress relief and reduce chronic anxiety when eaten, consumed in the form of a juice or tea, or when smoked as an herb.
+This can also help reduce the secondary symptoms of chronic stress and strengthen your immune system.

-Sleep Aid: Catnip has been used by people with insomnia or sleep restlessness for hundreds, if not thousands of years.
-The sedative nature helps to slow down the body’s natural cycles and induce a calm, relaxed state.
-People are better able to sleep through the night for undisturbed, restful sleep.
+Catnip has been used by people suffering from insomnia or restlessness for hundreds, if not thousands of years.
+Its sedative nature helps slow down the body’s natural cycles and induce a calm, relaxed state.
 Many people choose to drink a cup of catnip tea before bed to ensure a refreshing sleep.

-Menstrual Cramps: For women suffering from particularly painful menstrual cramps, catnip tea is often recommended as an alternative treatment, because it can quickly relieve those cramps and stresses on the body.
-Furthermore, the sedative, calming effects of catnip can also soothe other symptoms of menstruation, such as mood swings and depression.
+For women suffering from painful menstrual cramps, catnip tea is often recommended as an alternative treatment, because it can quickly relieve those cramps in the body.
+Furthermore, its sedative and calming effects can also soothe many symptoms of menstruation such as mood swings and depression.

-Headache Reliever: Although the exact mechanism isn’t completely understood, catnip has proven to be very effective in the treatment of headaches, even chronic migraines.
-Rubbing the essential oil on the affected area can work, but drinking catnip tea or rubbing a catnip leaf salve on the temples can also offer quick relief.
+Catnip has proven to be very effective against headaches, even chronic migraines.
+Rubbing its essential oil on the affected area, drinking its tea or rubbing a catnip leaf salve on the temples can also offer a quick relief.

-Speeds the Healing Process: In terms of colds and flus, one of the fastest ways to clean out the body is to induce sweating and get the toxins flushed from the system.
-This is particularly true in the case of fevers, when the lack of sweating before the fever breaks is only keeping those toxins and pathogens in the body.
 Catnip induces sweating, so is often recommended by alternative practitioners for treating the common cold.
+In terms of colds and flu, one of the fastest ways to clean out the body is to induce sweating and get the toxins flushed from the system.
+This is particularly true in the case of fevers when the lack of sweating before the fever breaks is only keeping those toxins and pathogens in the body.

-Anti-Inflammatory Activity: As mentioned above, the chemical constituents of catnip are particularly effective as anti-inflammatory agents.
-This means that catnip can be effective in the treatment of arthritis, gout, sprained muscles, aching joints, and even hemorrhoids.
+The chemical constituents of catnip are effective as anti-inflammatory agents.
+This means that it can be effective against arthritis, gout, sprained muscles, aching joints, and even hemorrhoids.
 Topical application or normal consumption of leaves, juice, or tea can be effective for all of these situations.

-A Final Word of Warning: For people suffering from liver or kidney disorders, the use of catnip may be risky, particularly if you are regularly consuming the tea.
-Furthermore, pregnant women should avoid catnip, as it can prematurely induce labor.
-Other than those specific concerns, catnip is generally considered non-allergenic and harmless to users.
+Word of Caution: For people suffering from liver or kidney disorders, the use of catnip may be risky, particularly if you are regularly consuming the tea.
+Furthermore, pregnant women should avoid it, as it can prematurely induce labor.
+Other than those specific concerns, it is generally considered non-allergenic and harmless to users.
 The high potency of the essential oil should be considered, however, and extracts should always be mixed with carrier oils.